 Right!?
 “Completely here.”
 There is no better way of saying it.

 This is one of my favorite things about Iceland: You are always standing on a story.

 So, I am not the only one who felt something very special about Kolkuós.

 Valgeir Thovaldsson worked for years to stop the proposed garbage dump and fuel depot from being “developed” on this very special site.?
 He had a plan…

 Some neighboring farmers in Skagafjordur pitched in and donated some young horses of the Kolkuós line.

 Epilogue — so far:

-I have not been back to Iceland for 10 years.
-I am thrilled to see that Valgeir has been able to restore the main house on the farm and that it is now open for guest accommodations.
+I have not been back to Iceland for over 10 years.
+I am thrilled to see that Valgeir has been able to restore the main house on the farm and that it is now open for guest accommodations.?
 I think it would make a very special base on a trip to northern Iceland.